vv8654/vv8654/README.md

 # Hi, I'm Varun Vedala 👋

-🎓 Senior at The University of Texas at Austin (MIS @ McCombs)
+🎓 The University of Texas at Austin (MIS @ McCombs)
 💡 Aspiring Product Manager | Interested in AI, consumer tech, and systems design
 📍 Austin, TX